Wilm0rien/EveOnlineMiningYield/README.md

 [eXistence_42](https://www.reddit.com/user/eXistence_42) [requested](https://www.reddit.com/r/Eve/comments/ai2oy4/eveonlineminingyield_calculation_only_for_ore/eekm9bu) the mining yield for the drones to be comparable to the ship yield numbers.
 For this purpose the yield value is multiplied by the number of drones (2 for the venture and 5 for other ships) and divided by the 60s cycle duration.
 Note that it leaves out the travel time between the drones and the ship, so the real numbers will be lower than listed here.

-All numbers in m3/s per ship with max drones
+All numbers in m3/s per ship with max drones (converted values for better comparability)

 |Ship|Mining Drone I|Mining Drone II|Augmented Mining Drone|Harvester Mining Drone|Excavator Mining Drone|
 |:-|:-|:-|:-|:-|:-|